decretist/Dissertation/Chapter1/chapter1.markdown

 event the class of text traditionally attributed to Gratian personally (the sayings or *dicta*) are absent from Part III.
 Therefore, it is not subject to comparative analysis using the techniques available for examining Parts I and II.
-(John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 154) Noonan lists Mazarine 1289 (possibly a typo for Pm = Paris, Bibl.
+John T. Noonan, “Gratian Slept Here: The Changing Identity of the Father of the Systematic Study of Canon Law,” *Traditio* 35 (January 1979): 154.
+Noonan lists Mazarine 1289 (possibly a typo for Pm = Paris, Bibl.
 Mazarine 1287?) in place of Sl.
-(Rudolf Weigand, “Frühe Kanonisten und ihre Karriere in der Kirche,” *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte.
-Kanonistische Abteilung* 76 (1990): 135–55).
-(Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
-Kurt Martens (Catholic University of America Press, 2018), 382–85), supplements Noonan's discussion of these eight glosses.
+Rudolf Weigand, “Frühe Kanonisten und ihre Karriere in der Kirche,” *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte.
+Kanonistische Abteilung* 76 (1990): 135–55.
+Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 382–85, supplements Noonan's discussion of these eight glosses.

 The author of the preface to the *Summa Parisiensis* incorrectly thought